 Use Times Table Rockstars to practise recalling multiplication and division facts.

-When it comes to times tables, speed AND accuracy are important – the more facts your child remembers, the easier it is for them to do harder calculations.
-Times Table Rock Stars is a fun and challenging programme designed to help students master the times tables!
+When it comes to times tables, speed AND accuracy are important – the more facts your child remembers, the easier it is for them to apply these facts to a range of mathematical concepts (e.g. fractions, decimals and percentages) .
+Times Table Rock Stars is a fun and challenging programme designed to help children master the times tables!
 To be a Times Table Rock Star you need to answer any multiplication fact up to 12×12 in less than 3 seconds!

 Find out about why we use TTRockstars here: